Bayesian Network Structure Discovery Using Large Language Models: Proposed Approach

 \subsection{PromptBN: Bayesian Network Estimation via Prompting}

 In Phase 1, we formulate structure learning as a single-query inference task:

 where $\text{LLM-Query}(\cdot)$ denotes a single query to the selected model $\mathcal{M}$, leveraging its implicit internal knowledge.
 Here, $\mathcal{V}$ represents the set of variables, and the \textit{metadata} of each variable include its name, description of the variable, and distribution of the variable.
-An example input is illustrated in the architecture diagram shown in Figure \ref{fig:architecture}.
+An example input is illustrated in Figure \ref{fig:architecture}.

-Our approach employs meta-prompting~\cite{zhang2023meta}, where the prompt defines not only the task objective but also the reasoning protocol, response structure, and output constraints.
+Our approach employs meta-prompting~\citep{zhang2023meta}, where the prompt defines not only the task objective but also the reasoning protocol, response structure, and output constraints.
 Specifically, PromptBN requires the model to produce a valid Directed Acyclic Graph (DAG) while articulating its reasoning process.

 To ensure robustness, we require the model to output the graph structure in two complementary representations: a node-centric format that specifies parent nodes for each variable, and an edge-centric format that enumerates all directed edges as ``from-to'' pairs.